gautamxgambhir/Sheriff/README.md

 ## Main Features

-Here are just a few of the things that pandas does well:
+Here are just a few of the things that Sheriff does well:

  - Detect car speed using **speed=distance/time** formula.
  - You can detect car speed from any video file.